yongwuML/Advsal/README.md

 ### SODGAN

 Official implementation of the **SODGAN** network.
-SODGAN is two-stage training architecture, which can accerate training speed about 35minutes.
+SODGAN is two-stage training architecture, which can accerate training speed.

 ## [Model Zoo](MODEL_ZOO.md)